-In June 2011, \$5 million was allocated for a second round of restoration funds.
-The Board will consider funding recommendations in May 2012.
+In June 2011, approximately \$5 million was allocated for a second round of restoration funds.
+In May 2012, the Board approved the use of those funds to restore another 214 acres.

 Approximately \$7 million remains for additional acquisitions, and the funds are expected to be allocated within 2012.